vaiibs/Expense-Tracker/README.md

 # Full Stack Expense Tracker

 Expense Tracker is a web application built using Flask.
-The app allows users to manage expenses by adding, editing, and deleting records.
+The app allows users to manage expenses by adding, editing, and deleting records, as well as visualizing the data for better insights.

 Features

     Home Page: Displays an overview of all recorded expenses with options to edit or delete entries.
+               A bar chart visualizes the total expenses across different categories.

     Add Expense: Allows users to input new expense details such as category, description, and amount.